-Consider the following on a Case-by-Case basis when evaluating ballot items related to executive pay:
+Consider the following on a case-by-case basis when evaluating ballot items related to executive pay:

-- Poor disclosure practices, including: insufficient disclosure to explain the pay setting process for the CEO and how CEO pay is linked to company performance and shareholder return; lack of disclosure of performance metrics and their impact on incentive payouts; no disclosure of rationale related to the use of board discretion when compensation is increased or performance criteria or metrics are changed resulting in greater amounts paid than that supported by previously established goals. - Board's responsiveness to investor input and engagement on compensation issues, for example: failure to respond to majority-supported shareholder proposals on executive pay topics, or failure to respond to concerns raised in connection with significant opposition to MSOP proposals.
+- Poor disclosure practices, including: insufficient disclosure to explain the pay setting process for the CEO and how CEO pay is linked to company performance and shareholder return; lack of disclosure of performance metrics and their impact on incentive payouts; no disclosure of rationale related to the use of board discretion when compensation is increased or performance criteria or metrics are changed resulting in greater amounts paid than that supported by previously established goals. - Board's responsiveness to investor input and engagement on compensation issues, including: - o Failure to respond to majority-supported shareholder proposals on executive pay topics; - o Failure to respond to concerns raised in connection with significant opposition to MSOP proposals; - Failure to respond to the company's previous say-on-pay proposal that received support of less than 70 percent of the votes cast taking into account the ownership structure of the company.